GerHobbelt/file/README.md

 We may remove these binaries in the future, in favor of developers providing their own binaries.
 Stay tuned...

+Finally, `magic.mgc` is not creatable on Windows at the moment.
+You need to build the source from a Linux machine to create this file.
+This file is required for the tool to work.
+For convenience, a pre-generated file is available on the [release page][2].

 Issues
 -------